gurjot06oct/Cplusplus/07 Pointers/07 Dimensional Pointers/03 Structure Conversion.md

 2. **Memory Layout:**

    - **1D Array**: A contiguous block of memory.
-It delays to return a 0D pointer.
+It decays to return a 0D pointer.
    - **2D Array**: Interpreted as an array of arrays.
-It delays to return a 1D pointer.
+It decays to return a 1D pointer.
    - **3D Array**: Interpreted as an array of arrays of arrays.
-It delays to return a 2D pointer.
+It decays to return a 2D pointer.

 3. **Pointer Casting:**